Zaynobiddin33/Zaynobiddin33/README.md

  🔭 I’m currently working on a marketplace

- 🌱 I’m currently learning Docker, Nginx, TeleBot
+ 🌱 I’m currently learning Nginx, Pandas, Tensorflow

 💬 Ask me about Python, Django, REST-API... or anything [here](https://github.com/Zaynobiddin33/Zaynobiddin33/is\\sues)

-⚡️ Fun fact Game of Thrones Night's Watch cloaks are made from Ikea rugs
+⚡️ The largest known black hole, located in the galaxy NGC 1277, has a mass equivalent to 17 billion times that of the Sun.

  </div>